DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_and_Business_Applications_and_Implications/week2-Distributed_business_entites/module2.md

     - attention market
   - These collaborative platforms can help enterprises establish trust with their external partners.

+## 2.2.5 Test
+## 2.2.6 Practitioner Perspective - Yaniv Neu-Ner: Business Model for Counter
+## 2.2.7 Practitioner Perspective - Oleg Fomenko: Business Model for Sweatcoin

 # 2.3 DApps

+## 2.3.1 What Are DApps?

+1. how the digital landscape has evolved into a centralized power structure.
+   - Centralized organizations
+     - huge data centers
+   - Widespread adoption of the internet allowed individuals and companies to use their computers to share information.
+   - virtual private networks, or VPNs, and then cloud computing
+     - third party data centers.
+   - social media companies
+     - Facebook and Google
+     - Apple store

+Red flags created by the centralized structure
+- Single points of control make companies and their customers vulnerable to catastrophic crashes, fraud, and security breaches.
+- Systems of different parts of a company still have big challenges communicating with one another, let alone with systems outside the firm.
+- Other people own the valuable data we generate
+- Central Powers use it to sell us stuff or to spy on us

+2. how Blockchain Technology makes decentralization possible.
+  - a new stage of the digital age
+    - where we can program and share distributed software
+  - DApp runs across many computing devices, not on a single server.
+    - All the computing resources running a particular blockchain make up a computer
+  - no one can ever messed with the data
+  - What matters is making sure that revolution is not monetized by the few.
+  - What matters is making sure that revolution is not monetized by the few.

+## 2.3.2 Example: bAirbnb

 # 2.4 Strategic Approaches to Intellectual Property
 # 2.5 Module 2 Review & Evaluation